-UN atomic watchdog: deal with Iran key to full inspections
+UN atomic watchdog: Deal with Iran key to full inspections

 U.S. President Joe Biden has said he is ready to join talks with Iran and world powers to discuss a return to the deal.
 The new restrictions on inspections complicate matters, and, in effect, set the clock ticking on coming up with some sort of a resolution.

-Grossi told member nations that more than just allowing sufficient inspections to continue, the access agreed under the “temporary bilateral technical understanding” he reached with Iran provides his teams with the continuity necessary to resume full inspections later if there is a new agreement.
+In his address, Grossi told member nations that more than just allowing sufficient inspections to continue, the access agreed under the “temporary bilateral technical understanding” he reached with Iran provides his teams with the continuity necessary to resume full inspections later if there is a new agreement.

 “I want to emphasize that it is a temporary technical understanding and that it is compatible with Iranian law,” Grossi said, according to prepared remarks provided by the IAEA, “It is to enable the Agency to resume its full verification and monitoring of Iran’s nuclear-related commitments under the JCPOA if and when Iran resumes its implementation of those commitments.”